 Please find below the IEEE 802 LMSC’s specific comments on the updated radio management regulations.

-On 6 February 2023, IEEE 802 LMSC submitted its reply to the above-mentioned consultation.
+On 6 February 2023, IEEE 802 LMSC submitted its reply to the consultation.
 IEEE 802 LMSC appreciates that our comments on aligning the proposed spectral density mask with those in IEEE Std 802.15.4-2020 [2] have been taken into account and that the allocation has been widened to include the necessary roll-off for 500 MHz channels.
 Alignment with the spectral masks in the standard provides benefits in terms of availability of products, time to market, and international harmonization.

 However, IEEE 802 LMSC is surprised to find a new maximum value of 650 MHz for the 10 dB bandwidth in the proposed regulations.
 The 650 MHz value corresponds to the IEEE HRP spectral mask specification for systems nominally occupying 499.2 MHz 3 dB bandwidth [2].
 This was also the specification IEEE 802 LMSC quoted in its response to the consultation.